nqnm/Colorful/.github/README.md

 chmod +x install.sh && ./install.sh
 ```

-> If a file fails download then verify if you can download it manually, if you can.
+> **Warning**: If a file fails to download then verify if you can download it manually, if you can.
 You could try running the script again.

 If you want to perform a manual installation you can read the script and manually install it step-by-step.